integr8ly/middleware-load-testing/sops/sso-scaling.md

 - There is no auto-scaling support
 - There are no metrics provided for scaling
 - User sessions are kept in memory
 - Heavy reliance on caching
+- No performance issues were encountered during load testing